JadeMin/mcods/README.md

 # Usage

 ## Windows 11
-1. Open editor `run.bat` of your server.
+1. Open editor `run.bat` in your server.
 2. Add a new line `wt mcods` before `java` command like:
 ```diff
 + wt mcods